 An attorney represented a client in a real estate transaction involving the client’s sale of an apartment building.
 After the building purchaser breached the purchase agreement, the attorney’s client sent the attorney and five others a letter indicating that the client had hired counsel to prosecute claims for damages arising from the transaction and the related foreclosure action “as applicable.”
 The letter also instructed all recipients to forward a copy of the correspondence to their respective professional liability carriers.
 The attorney reviewed the docket in the foreclosure action and concluded that he was not the client’s intended target and that the client’s letter did not apply to him.

 Following receipt of the client’s letter, the attorney applied for professional liability insurance coverage, but did not disclose the client’s letter in connection with the application.
 The insurer subsequently issued a professional liability policy to the attorney.
 The policy’s insuring agreement stated that the insurer would provide coverage in connection with a claim provided “that no Insured knew or should have known of facts that reasonably could have been expected to result in a claim prior to the effective date of this policy.”
 The policy also provided that a claim was deemed made “when the Insured first receives information of specific circumstances involving a particular person or entity that could reasonably be expected to result in a claim.”
-Finally, the policy included a prior knowledge exclusion, which stated that the policy does not apply to any claim “involving any circumstance, act, error, or omission . . . that occurred prior to the continuous coverage effective date, if on that date, the Insured knew or believed, or had reason to know or believe, that the circumstance, act, error, or omission might reasonably be expected to result in a claim.”
+Finally, the policy included a prior knowledge exclusion, which stated that the policy did not apply to any claim “involving any circumstance, act, error, or omission . . . that occurred prior to the continuous coverage effective date, if on that date, the Insured knew or believed, or had reason to know or believe, that the circumstance, act, error, or omission might reasonably be expected to result in a claim.”

 After the professional liability policy was issued, the client filed a malpractice action against the attorney.
 The insurer denied coverage, arguing that the claim was first made before the policy incepted when the attorney received the client letter because, at that point, the attorney had “information of specific circumstances involving a particular person or entity that could reasonably be expected to result in a claim.”